The Founder’s Journey:

 One evening, I found myself sitting by Lake Wanaka, staring at the still water and the mountains beyond it, thinking about my life.
 My future.
 My worth.

-Yet throughout everything, I always maintained the belief that we are exactly where we’re supposed to be; put there to either give something or get something.
+Throughout the years, I have always believed that we are exactly where we’re supposed to be; put there to either give something or get something.
 That belief sustained me through the darkest times.

-And I realized I had stopped believing it.
-I was truly broken.
+And I realized in that moment I had stopped believing it.
+I had truly broken.

 That day in Wanaka was the crossroads.